asimwe1/rust_chatapp/site/guide/2-getting-started.md

 cd hello-rocket
 ```

-Now, add Rocket and its code generation facilities as dependencies of your
+Now, add Rocket as a dependency in your `Cargo.toml`:
-project by ensuring your `Cargo.toml` contains the following:

 ```
 [dependencies]
-rocket = "0.3.6"
+rocket = "0.4.0-dev"
-rocket_codegen = "0.3.6"
 ```

 Modify `src/main.rs` so that it contains the code for the Rocket `Hello, world!`